 Liveblog: Sri Lanka Case Hearing - The People's Tribunal on the Murder of Journalists

-The case of Lasantha Wickrematunge will be heard at The People’s Tribunal on the Murder of Journalists, organised in partnership with the Center for Justice and Accountability.
-The hearing is taking place on 12 and 13 May in The Hague from 09:00-17:00 on both days.
-The livestream can be followed below.
+The case of Sri Lankan journalist Lasantha Wickrematunge was heard at The People’s Tribunal on the Murder of Journalists, organised in partnership with the Center for Justice and Accountability.
+The hearing was convened on 12 and 13 May in The Hague from 09:00-17:00 on both days.
+Re-read key highlights and re-watch the livestream below.

 “The silence of witnesses too afraid to come forward, the fear of retaliation- present a stark example of how devastating the repression in Sri Lanka has been.
 Lets hope that current events will also change that and empower people to make their voices heard for justice.”

 "We also pay tribute to the Al Jazeera journalist and the three Mexican journalists who were killed this week, and who have fallen in the exercise of their profession."

 "As a consequence of a lack of sensitivity and knowledge of basic economics, as a consequence of total denial of human rights and tremendous violations of human rights, Rajapaksa's regime has brought this country to its knees." - Dr.Paikasothy Sarvanamuttu, testifying on Day 1 of the Sri Lanka Case Hearnig of The People's Tribunal.

 “First it’s for countries to acknowledge that we are in crisis, and that the independence of the media is part & parcel of a society that we endeavour to live in.
 To talk about it through efforts such as The People's Tribunal and making sure that the world knows what is happening around the world.
 Second, to think broadly about national and regional accountability mechanisms because it is not possible to achieve domestic accountability."

 - Catherine Amirfar, Member of the High Level Panel of Legal Experts on Media Freedom